payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 **NOTE**: This will override the default logging.properties file.

 ## 13.1 Using your own Properties file for logging from the Command Line
-There are two ways you can use your own Properties file from the command line: you could either set a system property using `java.util.logging.config.file=/home/user/MyLogging.properties` or by using the `--propFile` option, followed by a path and and your file name or just by providing your file name.
+There are two ways you can use your own Properties file from the command line: you could either set a system property using `java.util.logging.config.file=/home/user/MyLogging.properties` or by using the `--logProperties` option, followed by a path and and your file name or just by providing your file name.

 Setting a system property: